tomvita/Breeze-Beta/docs/UnityGuide.md

 You need to generate required files with helper for new Unity-specific features to work.

 Get from here: <https://github.com/tomvita/Il2CppDumper/releases/latest>

+### No-PC (Switch-only) workflow

+- You can prepare IL2CPP files directly on Switch from Main Menu (`IL2CPP` / `Launch dumptool`) without using a PC.
+- Processing on Switch is much slower.
+Expect around 5 minutes (sometimes more) depending on game size.
+- Some games need more memory for this step.
+If it fails or stops early, run Breeze in title takeover mode (high-memory applet replacement) and retry.

+### Compatibility notes (`main` vs `main.elf`)

+- Some very old Unity/IL2CPP titles may fail with the Switch-side workflow.
+- For those cases, use the PC Il2CppDumper workflow instead.
+- On PC:
+- Use `main` for better compatibility with older games.
+- Use `main.elf` for better compatibility with newer games.

 ## Views guide